Last Updated on February 5, 2021

 Have you wondered why?
 So let us pursue the matter without further ado.
 We’re going to discuss the concepts POC vs Prototype vs MVP, an ideal approach to kickoff startup.
 All these terms are applicable for organizations at the pre-seed, concept, and seed levels on the record- welcome on board!

-The challenges every business face while choosing an MVP, POC, and Prototype can sometimes lead to a wrong selection.
+The challenges every business face while choosing an MVP, POC, and Prototype in the early stage of the product development can sometimes lead to a wrong selection.
 By doing so, your organization may result in leaking the finances and overall business growth.
-MVP vs. Prototype methods can be used together or independently, depending on the project roadmap.
+MVP vs Prototype methods can be used together or independently, depending on the project roadmap.

 An Overview of MVP, Prototype and POC